-The Sgian Dubh (pronounced "skee(a)n doo") is a ceremonial dagger (Gaelic sgian) worn as part of the modern Scottish Highland dress along with the kilt.
-It is worn tucked into the hose with only the pommel visible.
-The name comes from the Gaelic meaning "black knife," where "black" may refer to the usual colour of the handle of the knife.
-It is also suggested that "black" means secret, or hidden, as in the word blackmail.
-This Legacy Arms version is based on the stories and theories surrounding the knife's origin and the meaning of "Dubh" in Gaelic.
+The Sgian Dubh (pronounced 'skee(a)n doo') is a ceremonial dagger (Gaelic sgian) worn as part of the modern Scottish Highland dress along with the kilt.
+It is traditionally worn tucked into the hose with only the pommel visible.
+The name comes from the Gaelic meaning 'black knife,' where 'black' may refer to the usual colour of the handle.
+It is also suggested that 'black' means 'secret' or not openly displayed, as reflected in the origin of the word 'blackmail'.
+This Legacy Arms version is based on the stories and theories surrounding the knife's origin and the meaning of 'Dubh' in Gaelic.

 - The handle is made from iron wood and features a tempered blade with a full tang peened at the top of the handle.